Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Experiments

 \subsection{Comparison of Training Data for Retrieval Model}

-As shown in Figure~\ref{fig:SFT_performance}, the model trained solely on the BIRD dataset performs reasonably well on the BIRD-dev but suffers a sharp drop in performance on the Spider-dev and Spider-test.
-This indicates that models trained on a single dataset struggle to generalize effectively to other task settings.
+As shown in Figure~\ref{fig:SFT_performance}, the model trained solely on the BIRD dataset performs well on BIRD-dev but suffers a sharp performance drop on Spider-dev and Spider-test, indicating limited cross-benchmark generalization when training on a single dataset.
 However, simply mixing data from multiple sources does not necessarily enhance generalization.
 For example, training on both Spider and BIRD data for the Spider benchmark even leads to degraded performance.
 In contrast, the model trained on the SQLFlow-part combined with Spider and BIRD achieves better results, effectively mitigating overfitting and substantially improving cross-benchmark performance.
 This indicates that the benefit does not stem merely from larger data volume, but from the diversity and quality of the data generated by \textsc{Text2SQL-Flow}, which more effectively boosts model generalization.
 A comparison with SynSQL-part further validates this conclusion.
 As a fully synthetic dataset, SynSQL exhibits a data distribution that diverges significantly from real-world applications.
 Although it aims for generalization, its effectiveness on specific tasks remains limited, demanding massive data and computation for only modest gains.
 For instance, SynSQL-part achieves only slight improvement on the Spider benchmark, barely exceeding the Spider+BIRD combination.
 In contrast, SQLFlow-part delivers markedly better results, highlighting its superior data quality, distribution alignment, and task relevance.